lhr0909/lhr0909/README.md

 # Hi! 👋

-My name is Simon Liang and I am an indie hacker, a digital nomad.
+My name is Simon Liang and I am a digital nomad and an indie hacker.

 Expertise: TypeScript, Python, Swift

+I am working on:

+- [Captioner](https://captioner.io) is an AI subtitle generator and editor for your videos.
+- [X-late](https://x-late.x-tech.io) is a channel translation bot on Slack.

 ![Metrics](./github-metrics.svg)